 The signs and symptoms which develop and give a green light that a person requires CPR are unconsciousness, difficulty in breathing, and no pulse.
 There are other encompassing scenarios that can need CPR.
 The conditions are not limited to suffocation, shock, and inhaling harmful smoke produced by a fire.
-Online first aid and CPR course educates about the circumstances that should get handled through CPR.
+Online first aid and CPR courses educate about the circumstances that should get handled through CPR.

 The Appropriate Time To Give CPR

 Without getting into much detail, the best time to help is right away.
 A person walking just next to you could trip and fall, a driver may find someone lying unconscious beside the highway, which are situations that need fast action.
 If you are too slow, brain damage may occur.